Faceless Hunters: Strange Adventures

 The Faceless Hunters first come to public attention in 1961 after one of them, Klee Pan, is intercepted trying to steal major world sculptures such as the Mount Rushmore heads and the Easter Island statues.
-Oregon Highway Patrolmen Bob Colby and Jim Boone are assigned to Mount Rushmore, and confront Klee Pan, who explains that he comes from Klaramar - a world revolving within an atom on the planet Saturn and he is looking for a stone face left on Earth millennia ago which can help prevent Saturn exploding.
-He reveals that an evil Faceless Hunter, Chun Yull, has planted an 'ultimate energy time-bomb' and threatened to detonate it unless he is made supreme ruler, but died giving no clues as to where the face, which can defuse the bomb, was hidden.
-Boone deduces that the face is on The Moon, and Klee Pan takes Colby and Boone there and then to Saturn - after cutting the face from the Moon's surface.
-When the face is destroyed by a trap set by Chun Yull, the patrolmen help reconstruct it (using an astronomy book Boone happens to have had in the patrol car), disarm the bomb and save the planet.
+Oregon Highway Patrolmen Bob Colby and Jim Boone are assigned to Mount Rushmore and confront Klee Pan, who explains that he comes from Klaramar - a world revolving within an atom on the planet Saturn and he is looking for a stone face left on Earth millennia ago which will prevent Saturn from exploding.
+He reveals that an evil Faceless Hunter, Chun Yull, planted a time-bomb on Earth and threatened to detonate it unless he was made supreme ruler, but died giving no clues as to where the face, which can defuse the bomb, was hidden.
+Boone deduces that the face is on the Moon, and Klee Pan takes Colby and Boone there and then to Saturn after cutting the face from the Moon's surface.
+When the face is destroyed by a trap set by Chun Yull, the patrolmen help reconstruct it and disarm the bomb.
 The Faceless Hunters replace the face on the Moon in gratitude, and Klee Pan gives both men telepathic abilities.

-Having in fact teleported himself to Saturn instead of dying, Chun Yull later revives and vows revenge on the patrolmen who had thwarted him, and on Earth.
+Having teleported himself to Saturn instead of dying, Chun Yull vows revenge on the patrolmen who had thwarted him, and on Earth.
 He captures Colby and Boone and builds a new bomb, then teleports them all to Klaramar, where Klee Pan once again foils Chun Yull and returns Colby and Boone to Earth.
 A year later, Chun Yull telepathically commands Colby and Boone to build a machine which increases his size and transports him to Earth again, which he threatens to destroy unless he is made 'Earth Citizen Number One'.
 After the United Nations comply, he reveals that he lied - Faceless Hunters are unable to destroy a planet unless they are citizens of it.
 Meanwhile, Colby and Boone manage to beam themselves to Klaramar and Klee Pan saves Earth and again captures Chun Yull.